ykhazbak/edai-learning-platform/DEPLOYMENT_STEPS.md

 1. Go to [supabase.com](https://supabase.com)
 2. Sign up with GitHub (free)
 3. Click "New Project"
-4. Choose a name: `ai-learning-platform`
+4. Choose a name: `edai-learning-platform`
 5. Generate a strong password
 6. Select region closest to you
 7. Click "Create new project"